imgntn/hifi-interface-autoupdater/README.md

 TODO:
 -----
+- wait & notify / prompt for quit (if you're in the middle of something...?)
-- package with node.js as utility
+- package with node.js
+- menu level utility?
-- windows version(?)
+- windows version?